WatchAce0/PyTorchFlowerClassifier/README.md

 Try the Live Demo: https://flowerpydemo.ue.r.appspot.com/

+How To Use:
+- Click the "Upload" button to upload an image of a flower.
+- Click "Classify" to get the prediction.
+- The result will be displayed along with the confidence level.

 This project is a deep learning-based flower classification system built using PyTorch.
 The model is trained on a dataset containing images of five different types of flowers: Daisy, Dandelion, Rose, Sunflower, and Tulip.
 The project also includes a web demo built with Flask, allowing users to upload an image and get a prediction in real-time.

 Features: